ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 print("Hello, World!")
 ```

+Then save the file as `hello.py`.

+If you are using the Spyder IDE, you can then press the green play button or select "Run" from the menu to run the script through the console on the right hand side of the screen.

-Save the file as `hello.py` and then __either__ run the script from the command line as follows:
+If you are using the command line you can navigate to the folder where `hello.py` is stored, then run the script by typing:

 ```shell
 python hello.py
 ```

-__OR__ press the green play button in the Spyder IDE.

-Hopefully, you should see "Hello, World!" printed to screen.
+Hopefully, regardless of what method you use, you should see "Hello, World!" printed to screen.

 #### Files for this tutorial